Jim Francesconi: Career

 In 2006, after leaving Portland City Council, Francesconi, who had previously served as Portland's commissioner of Portland Parks & Recreation, the city's parks department, joined the law firm Haglund, Kelley, Horngren & Jones.
 One of his clients in that position was Warner Pacific College, which he represented in its bid to purchase a nine-acre parcel of city property adjoining its campus.
 The parcel is adjoined to Mount Tabor Park, and serves as the maintenance facility for the city's parks system.
 The deal fell through when the local neighborhood association learned about the negotiations.

+In spring 2011, Francesconi considered a comeback bid for the 2012 Portland, Oregon mayoral election.
+He ultimately did not enter the race.

 In 2014, Francesconi ran for Multnomah county chair.
 He lost to Deborah Kafoury in the primary election.